maridonkers/org.photonsphere/content/post/2024-07-13-propellor.md

 # Quirks

 Apparently Propellor typically only acts to ensure a property is met, it normally does not unact.
-If e.g. you have the Propellor cron functionality and remove it from your `config.hs` then it will not be installed but you'll have to remove it manually from `/etc/cron.d` to uninstall it.
+If e.g. you have the Propellor cron functionality and remove it from your `config.hs` then it will no longer be installed but you'll have to remove it manually from `/etc/cron.d` to uninstall it.
 This may also apply to other and your own configuration you added.

 # GitHub